 Indian language fonts for PC and Mac.
-Commercial site from Houston, TX: maker of fonts and software products.
-Fonts include Hindi [ex: SheelRekha, RoopLekha, Kamal], Gujarati [ex: Shefali, Nita, Anarkali, Agni], Punjabi [ex: Pushpa, Suman, Badal, Arup], Bengali [Jayanti, BornaMala], Tamil, Telugu, Kannada, Sanskrit [ex: Sansipro], Malayalam and Assamese.
+There used to be a commercial web page based in Houston, TX, where one could purchase fonts for Hindi [ex: SheelRekha, RoopLekha, Kamal], Gujarati [ex: Shefali, Nita, Anarkali, Agni], Punjabi [ex: Pushpa, Suman, Badal, Arup], Bengali [Jayanti, BornaMala], Tamil, Telugu, Kannada, Sanskrit [ex: Sansipro], Malayalam and Assamese.
 Fonts for transliteration include Diplomat and MonoPali.
 HTML editors for these languages as well.
 Free Om_SuniKanth font.
 Run by Sunny Kallara.
 [Google] [More] ⦿

 J. Daniel Escareno (Houston, TX) created the all-caps typeface Levels in 2013.